thboss/csgo-league-bot-map-votes-counter/README.md

     Be sure to replace `'yourpassword'` with your own desired password.

+    Quit psql with `\q`

-7. Create an environment file named `.env` with in the repository's root directory.
-Fill this template with the requisite information you've gathered:
+6. Create an environment file named `.env` with in the repository's root directory.
+Fill this template with the requisite information you've gathered...

-    ```ini
-    DISCORD_BOT_TOKEN=B0tT0k3nFr0mD3v3l0p3rP0rtal

-    CSGO_LEAGUE_API_KEY=W3bAP1K3y  # From web php.env file
-    CSGO_LEAGUE_API_URL=https://MyCSGOLeagueWebsite.com

-    POSTGRESQL_USER=csgoleague
-    POSTGRESQL_PASSWORD=YourPassword  # SET YOUR OWN PASSWORD DO NOT USE THIS
-    POSTGRESQL_DB=csgoleague
+    ```py
+    DISCORD_BOT_TOKEN= #Bot token from the Discord developer portal
+    DISCORD_BOT_LANGUAGE=en # Bot language (key from translations.json), E.g. "en"

+    G5API_URL= # URL where the web panel is hosted

+    POSTGRESQL_USER= # "csgoleague" (if you used the same username)
+    POSTGRESQL_PASSWORD= # The DB password you set
+    POSTGRESQL_DB= # "csgoleague" (if you used the same DB name)
-    POSTGRESQL_HOST=127.0.0.1  # 127.0.0.1 if running on the same system as the bot
+    POSTGRESQL_HOST= # The IP address of the DB server (127.0.0.1 if running on the same system as the bot)
     ```

-    Optionally you may set these environment variables another way.

-8. Apply the database migrations by running `python3 migrate.py up`.
+7. Apply the database migrations by running `python3 migrate.py up`.

-9. Run the launcher Python script by calling `python3 launcher.py -e {server ID}`.
-You will only need to use the `-e` flag when running for the first time to create the emojis in your server (be sure to give the bot the "manage emojis" permission in your server).
-Look [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-#) for help finding your Discord server's ID.
+8. Run the launcher Python script by running, `python3 launcher.py`.

 ## Contributions